FreeAndFair/ColoradoRLA/docs/26_export_manual.md

 #### m_selected_contest_audit_details_by_cvr.sql

- For each contest under audit, and for each cast vote record presented to the Audit Board for verification that contains the given contest, the RLA system's record of the Audit Board's review of the physical ballot for that contest
+ For each contest under audit, and for each cast vote record in the random sequence (with duplicates) that contains the given contest and has been presented to the Audit Board for verification, the RLA system's record of the Audit Board's review of the physical ballot for that contest